-As a Research Fellow at Edinburgh University, with his project How does the State fight Everyday Racism?
-The French Justice System facing Racist Acts and Speeches, Abdellali aims to shed a light on all forms of racism in French society today.
+Abdellali is Senior Lecturer of Political Science at the University Paris-Nanterre.
+He worked on the concept of ‘assimilation’ of Muslims, and immigration in post-colonial France.
+Most recently, his research has focused on Islamophobia as a ‘total social fact’.
+With his latest project, as a Research Fellow at Edinburgh University, How does the State fight Everyday Racism?
+The French Justice System facing Racist Acts and Speeches, Abdellali aimed to shed a light on all forms of racism in French society today.

-Dirk Moses is Professor of Modern History at the University of Sydney.
-He is the author and editor of many publications on genocide and is senior editor of the Journal of Genocide Research. www.dirkmoses.com
+Dirk is Frank Porter Graham Distinguished Professor in Global Human Rights at the University of North Carolina at Chapel Hill.
+He is the author and editor of many publications on genocide, and is senior editor of the Journal of Genocide Research. www.dirkmoses.com

 Prof. Eduardo Bonilla-Silva, Duke University, U.S.

 Eduardo is Professor of Sociology at Duke University.
 He gained visibility in the social sciences with his 1997 American Sociological Review article, “Rethinking Racism: Toward a Structural Interpretation,” where he challenged analysts to study racial matters structurally rather than from the sterile prejudice perspective.
 His book, Racism Without Racists (5th edition in 2017), has become a classic in the field and influenced scholars in education, religious studies, political science, rhetoric, psychology, political science, legal studies, and sociology.